 Erin Kapela is co-owner of Time To Heal Treatment & Workshop Facility, and the lead instructor/trainer of the Spirit First Workshop Series.
 Recreating Life Patterns provided the foundation and structure for Erin to transform her life.
 Nine years ago, Erin was locked in a self-destructive spiral.
 She was codependently invested in an emotionally abusive relationship.
 Her family relations were strained and unhealthy, and she was struggling financially, personally, and professionally.

 Erin chose to dedicate her time to the Spirit First Workshop Series because it worked when nothing else did.
 In her words, “By the time I met Andrew I’d tried everything.
 Counsellors and friends would end up believing my denials, and support my rationale for destruction.
 I was desperate for change, but I thought I needed to do it on my own.
 Recreating Life Patterns gave me the foundation I was missing, the tools to hold myself accountable, and the community and support I needed to rebuild with humility and gratitude.”
-Erin is currently working on a Masters of Counselling, happily married with two children, and actively inspired in all aspects of her life.
+Erin is currently a 2nd year Masters of Counselling candidate at City University, happily married with two children, and actively inspired in all aspects of her life.

 Cheryl has always had a heart and passion for people and for social justice but was unable to link this to her work due to a low sense of self-worth and an inability to create and maintain healthy boundaries.
 The Spirit First program helped her to identify the patterns that had been holding her back.
 She created a new foundation of self and learned how to transition into an authentic life with stability and grace.
 Nowadays, not only is she pursuing a career that is in line with her heart desires, she has renewed relationships with family members and is enjoying being a newlywed.
 She embraces life and its changes with a strong sense of self; accountable, directed and above all, grateful.
 In her words: “I have healed and been empowered – mind, body, and spirit – to move forward positively in my life.
 I am now living a life that is beyond what I could ever have envisioned, with a loving family and community relationships and inspiring professional interactions!
 It is a pleasure and an honour to facilitate these Workshops and assist others to achieve their own heart desires.”

 Jessica Curtis has a passion for respecting culture while promoting healthy relationships and growth.
 She works as a Social-Emotional Teacher in a First Nations, governed and operated, school.
-Jessica is attending the University of Toronto for a Masters in Social Work, specializing in Indigenous Trauma and Resiliency.
+Jessica is attending the University of Toronto as a candidate for a Masters in Social Work, specializing in Indigenous Trauma and Resiliency.